Decentralidia/Rebuttal/Readme.md

 ##### Three-Level System for Generating Tweets:

 1. **Discovery:**
-   - The tweets refinement and gathering core team master X’s policy for blocking tweets by reading all of X’s guidelines and policies carefully.
+   - The tweets refinement and gathering core team master X's policy for blocking tweets by reading all of X's guidelines and policies carefully.
-   - Gain a deep insight by reading a large amount of tweets (unblocked and blocked by X) from diverse sources in the three chosen categories.
+   - Gain a deep insight by reading many tweets (unblocked and blocked by X) from diverse sources in the three chosen categories.
-   - Include metrics in the process of reading tweets (about the Tweets sender) if possible:
+   - Include metrics in the process of reading tweets (about the tweet sender) if possible:
      - Age
      - Gender
      - Race